-A United States citizen who is engaged to marry his foreign fiancé is permitted to bring her/him from overseas to the United States with a K-1 fiancé visa.
-This type of visa requires that you get married within 90 days or your fiancé will be required to return to their country.
+A United States citizen who is engaged to marry their foreign fiancé is permitted to bring them from overseas to the United States with a K-1 fiancé visa.
+This type of visa requires that you get married within 90 days.
 If your fiancé has children under 21 years of age, they can also come with a K-2 visa.

 Our immigration laws also allow American citizens to apply for a K-3 visa if they choose to get married in their fiancé’s home country first and then bring their spouse to the United States.
 The Rodriguez Law Firm has had the pleasure of helping many clients with their fiancé visas.

-In order to get the K-1 Visa, the U. S citizen and foreign fiancé must provide the following types of supporting documents:
+To get the K-1 Visa, the U. S citizen and foreign fiancé must:

 - Correctly complete and file the form I-129 petition for alien fiancé

-- Petitioner and fiancé must prove that they are legally able to marry each other (not married to someone else)
+- Prove that they are legally able to marry each other (not married to someone else)

-- Must get married within 90-days of admission to the United States
+- Get married within 90-days of admission to the United States

-- Petitioner and fiancé met in person at least once within two years (unless exception)
+- Prove they met in person at least once within two years (unless exception)

 - Pay all filing fees, passport type photo, and complete biometrics

-- Affidavit of support to show you meet minimum income requirements
+- Provide an affidavit of support to show you meet minimum income requirements

 K-2 Visa for the Children